ansible/dispatcherd/README.md

 ### Usage

 You have a postgres server configured and a python project.
-You will use dispatcher to trigger a background task over pg_notify.
+You will use ansible_dispatcher to trigger a background task over pg_notify.

 Both your *background dispatcher service* and your *task publisher* process must have python configured so that your task is importable.